-The Times-Herald, started as a sideline by two Newnan lawyers in the days after the Civil War ended, has become an institution in the intervening 148 years.
+The Times-Herald, started as a sideline by two Newnan lawyers in the days after the Civil War ended, has become an institution for over 150 years.

 For decades, Coweta County residents have turned to The Times-Herald for news about local government.
 Mothers of the bride have brought write-ups about their daughters’ weddings, and sports fans have checked out the results of the latest local games.